Minnesota Veterans Benefits

-The following are the Minnesota veterans’ benefits programs for education, employment, housing and healthcare for 2018 and 2019.
+The following are the Minnesota veterans’ benefits programs for education, employment, housing and healthcare.

 Minnesota Veterans’ Benefits Programs

 In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.

 - Minnesota veterans who served honorably in any branch of the armed forces at any time

 - non-veterans who served honorably for a cumulative total of five years or more as a member of the MN National Guard or any other active or reserve component and had active service after September 11, 2001